 Why is car insurance so expensive?

-Car insurance prices are skyrocketing.
-The Bureau of Labor Statistics says average policies have gone up 55% in the last three years.
+Car insurance prices have skyrocketed.
+According to the Bureau of Labor Statistics, average policies have gone up 55% in the last three years.

 Mark Fitzpatrick, a licensed property and casualty insurance producer and a personal finance expert at MoneyGeek, explains why prices are rising and what drivers can do to save.